WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/MOSFET_Physics/index.md

 ---
 layout: ElectronicsTutorial
 title: MOSFET Physics
-subtitle: Atomic operation of Metal-Oxide Semiconductor Field-Effect Transistors.
+subtitle: Understanding the atomic operation of Metal-Oxide Semiconductor Field-Effect Transistors.
 ---

 ## Components of a MOSFET